jeff0211/automateBoringStuffProjects/README.md

-# automateBoringStuffProjects
+# Automate The Boring Stuff With Python Projects
-Practice Projects Solutions
+Solutions for Practice Projects